Possible-99/EmbeddedSystemsFinalProject/readme.md

 ### Usage

 - Navigate the game list using the joystick.
-- Press the select button on the joystick to start a game.
+- Press A button for selecting a game.
 - Insert a USB device with new ROMs to automatically copy them to the system.

 ## Code Overview